birbe/jvm-old/README.md

 - Run the unmodified OpenJDK 7 Java source
 - Run in a WASM environment

-There are currently two modes of execution, but they are both highly unstable/incomplete.
+There are currently two modes of execution, but they are both highly incomplete.

 - Interpreted mode
 - Bytecode 🠖 WASM compilation

-In terms of code simplicity, the interpreter wins, but will end up being much slower than JITed code.
+The WASM compiler is still under a lot of work, but works with some extremely simple bytecode.
+Control flow is the most difficult part, and that part of the code probably needs to be cleaned up a lot.

 ## Roadmap